carbon-language/carbon-lang/lld/docs/windows_support.rst

 Driver
   :good:`Mostly done`.
-Some exotic command line options that are not usually used for application develompent, such as ``/DRIVER``, are not supported.
+Some exotic command line options that are not usually used for application development, such as ``/DRIVER``, are not supported.

 Linking against DLL
   :good:`Done`.
 LLD can read import libraries needed to link against DLL.
 Both